 The good news is that you don’t have to recreate the test environment yourself.
 Instead, you can choose one of a nationwide selection of permit practice tests designed to recreate conditions on the day of the test.
 The more chances your child has to practice driving under those conditions, the more confident they’ll feel and the more likely they are to pass.

 A good place to start learning how to drive is an empty parking lot.
 This gives children the chance to learn how to accelerate and brake and how to control the movements of the car.
 You can set up imaginary obstacles for the child to drive around based on the space markings on the ground, creating virtual courses without putting the car itself at risk if they aren’t quite used to how the car steers yet.

-You can also take this opportunity to get them used to how the various controls in the car work, like the screen wash, windscreen wipers, lights, and defrosters.
-This part can be complicated, but it’s essential that it becomes unconscious since kids will have other things to worry about once they get out onto the real road.
+You can also take this opportunity to get them used to how the various controls in the car work, like the windshield wipers, lights, turn signals, and defrosters.
+This part can be complicated, but it’s essential that it becomes more of a subconscious action since kids will have other things to worry about once they get out onto the real road.

 Finally, help your child get an idea of how the brakes work, especially in wet conditions.
 Do a series of emergency stops in the parking lot to get them accustomed to pushing down hard on the brakes in an emergency.

 Once your teenager has learned the basics, it’s time to move onto more advanced skills.
 These include things like changing lanes, merging with traffic and maintaining lower speeds if road conditions are bad.
 It’s a good idea to start off on smaller roads before moving onto the main busy highways to get your child accustomed to driving in normal conditions.
 They’ll have to deal with all sorts of obstacles, like parked cars and people randomly darting out into the road in front of them.